 Learn on Professional Quality Equipment:

-The student yearbook staff designs and produces the book from scratch, utilizing student photography and incorporating professional–level challenges in page layout, production, and PDF output.
-Likewise, they create our literary magazine, Bowsprit, and all of our promotional posters for concerts and shows.
+Each year, the student yearbook staff designs and produces the Tabor yearbook from scratch, utilizing student photography and incorporating professional–level challenges in page layout, production, and PDF output.
+Likewise, Design, Technology, and Media Arts students create our literary magazine, Bowsprit, and all promotional posters for school concerts and shows.
 These projects and their organization, from concept to finished product, are in our students’ capable hands.

 Students engage in senior projects in the digital arts to combine their interests in journalism and photography, creating blogs or to try their hand at logo design and branding, one student made illustrations of a utopian city using VR, another tried vlogging.
 It is all there for them to explore!

 Once conversant with the tools, the exploration begins.
-Classes are made up with students of varied interests seeking to improve their academic or artistic work through a new dimension.
-Students can bring content they create through photography or video in the mobile media lab to incorporate in their visual designs.
+Classes are made up of students of varied interests seeking to improve their academic or artistic work through a new dimension.
+Students can bring content they create through photography or video to incorporate in their visual designs.
 Game designers create original visuals through illustration, painters try a new, forgiving medium, academics learn how to expand knowledge through creating charts, using pictures and video to share information, makers design parts to create in the 3D printer to be used in Robotics Lab or just for fun.
 There is something for everyone in digital arts.